Tensor Completion Leveraging Graph Information: A Dynamic Regularization Approach with Statistical Guarantees: Introduction

+To address the above challenges, we identify four key research questions: \begin{itemize} \item How can dynamic graphs be represented in a rigorous mathematical form? \item How can the similarity structures inherent in dynamic graphs be characterized holistically? \item How can a unified model and efficient algorithm be developed to simultaneously exploit low-rank structure and dynamic graph similarity? \item How can theoretical guarantees be established to ensure reliable recovery performance? \end{itemize} Building upon these four questions, we propose a unified framework for tensor completion with dynamic graph information, which systematically integrates a rigorous mathematical representation of dynamic graphs, a novel graph smoothness regularization, a comprehensive recovery model with an efficient algorithm, and a pioneering theoretical analysis establishing recovery guarantees.

-In summary, the main contributions of this paper are as follows: \begin{itemize} \item [1)] Taking the dynamic nature of the graphs into consideration, we establish a rigorous mathematical representation of the dynamic graph.
-With this foundation, we formulate a novel tensor-oriented graph smoothness regularization technique, leveraging the inherent pairwise similarity structure intrinsic to the overall dynamic graph. \item [2)] We develop a new model for TC with dynamic graph information, which combines transformed t-SVD and the above graph smoothness regularization to exploit the low-rank and pairwise similarity structure of the tensor simultaneously.
-Furthermore, we develop an effective algorithm with convergence guarantee based on alternating direction method of multiplier (ADMM). \item [3)] Employing a tensor atomic norm as a bridge, we establish the equivalence between the proposed graph smoothness regularization and a weighted tensor nuclear norm, and then derive statistical consistency guarantees for our model.
-As far as we are aware, this represents the first established theoretical guarantee within the field of research focused on graph regularized tensor recovery. \item [4)] Thorough experiments are undertaken using both synthetic and real-world datasets, showcasing the efficacy of the introduced graph smoothness regularization approach.
-The outcomes emphasize the superiority of our method compared to state-of-the-art TC techniques, particularly when dealing with scenarios featuring limited available observations. \end{itemize}
+In summary, the main contributions of this paper are as follows: \begin{itemize} \item [1)] Taking into account the dynamic nature of graphs, we establish a rigorous mathematical representation for dynamic graphs.
+Based on this, we propose a novel tensor-oriented graph smoothness regularization that captures the global similarity structures embedded in the dynamic graph. \item [2)] We formulate a new model for TC with dynamic graph information, which integrates transformed t-SVD and the proposed graph smoothness regularization to jointly exploit the tensor’s low-rank and global similarity structures.
+An efficient ADMM-based algorithm with convergence guarantee is further developed to solve the resulting model. \item [3)] Employing a tensor atomic norm as a bridge, we establish the equivalence between the proposed graph smoothness regularization and a weighted tensor nuclear norm, and then derive statistical consistency guarantees for our model.
+To the best of our knowledge, this is the first theoretical guarantee for graph-regularized tensor recovery. \item [4)] We evaluate the proposed algorithm through extensive numerical experiments on both synthetic and real-world datasets.
+The results demonstrate the benefits of explicitly modeling dynamic graphs, and highlight the superior recovery performance of our method over several state-of-the-art baselines, especially under highly sparse observations and pronounced dynamics. \end{itemize}

 The remainder of this paper is organized as follows.
 In Section \ref{Related work} we provide a brief survey on the low-rank TC and MC/TC with graph information.
 The main notations and preliminaries are introduced in Section \ref{notations}.
 We present our main model in Section \ref{section model} and the optimization algorithm in Section \ref{section algorithm}.
 Consistency guarantees of the proposed model is established in Section \ref{section theory}, and numerical experiments on synthetic and real data are conducted in Section \ref{section experiments}.
 Finally, in Section \ref{section conclusion} we conclude this paper and provide potential extensions of our method.